Explorations of pseudo-Dirac dark matter having keV splittings and interacting via transition electric and magnetic dipole moments: Direct Detection

-We also find the projected limits from XENONnT and DARWIN experiments.
-In doing so, we scale the background rate from XENON1T, fig.\,4 of ref.\,\cite{Aprile_2020} with $76\pm2$\,events/(keV$\times$ tonne $\times$ year), with the projected background rate at XENONnT, $12.3\pm 0.6$ events/(keV$\times$ tonne $\times$ year)\,\cite{XENON:2020rca} (we use the same background rate for XENONnT and DARWIN to get conservative constraints).
-And account for the exposures at XENONnT experiment of $20\,{\rm tonne}\times {\rm year}$, at the DARWIN experiment\,\cite{Aalbers:2016jon} of $200\,{\rm tonne}\times {\rm year}$.
-We use the same efficiency as of XENON1T, which gives a conservative bound, since the efficiency can only be expected to improve.
+We find the limits from latest results from XENONnT experiment\,\cite{XENONCollaboration:2022kmb} with a total exposure of $1.16\,\textrm{tonne}\times\textrm{year}$ and background rate of $15.8\pm 1.3$ \,events$/(\textrm{tonne}\times\textrm{year}\times\textrm{keV})$.
+We also find the projected limits from future runs of XENONnT and DARWIN experiments, with projected exposures of $20\,{\rm tonne}\times {\rm year}$ and $200\,{\rm tonne}\times {\rm year}$, respectively.
+We use the same background rate for future projections, as that of the latest XENONnT run, to get the most conservative limits.
+We also use the same efficiency as of XENON1T, which gives a conservative bound, since the efficiency can only be expected to improve.
 We discuss the results in section\,\ref{sec_res}.